Course Descriptions

-Listed below are brief descriptions of courses offered.
+Listed below are all the courses offered at Mishkah University and their brief descriptions.
 They include all courses offered in both the Associate and Bachelor’s degree programs.
 You can find more detailed descriptions by logging into your student account and clicking on “Courses”.

 Analytical Tafseer I (3 Credits)

-An explanation of Part 30 (Juz ‘Amma) of the Holy Qur’an based on classical and contemporary works.
-Attention will be given to the major themes covered within the Juz as well as the historical context of the verses, their reasons for revelation, and the relevant traditions (ahadith) that further clarify their meanings.
+This course is a primer on the Qur’anic Exegesis and explanation of the last part of the Qur’an (Juz’ ‘Amma) based on classical and contemporary works of Tafsir.
+Attention will be given to the major themes addressed in Juz’ ‘Amma of the Qur’an, as well as the historical context of the verses, reasons for revelation, and the relevant hadith literature that further clarify their meanings.

 Analytical Tafseer II (3 Credits)